jeremyckahn/kapi/README.md

 Tweening
 --------------

-There is only one tweening method built into Kapi - Linear.
+There is only one tweening formula built into Kapi - Linear.
 Tweens are extensible; just add methods to the global `kapi.tween` object.
 Please consult the docs for more info regarding this.

 If you want more tweens than Linear, you are in luck.
-The file `shapes.js` is included in the Kapi repository, which contains a collection of tweening methods.
-All you have to do is include `shapes.js` in your page to use all the fun tweens.
+The file `kapi.tweens.js` is included in the Kapi repository, which contains a collection of tweening methods.
+All you have to do is include `kapi.tweens.js` in your page after `kapi.js` to use all the fun tweens.

 More info
 -------------

 More technical documentation can be found within the `kapi.js` source file itself.
 Each method has an explanation of the expected parameters and output.
+If you'd like something you can see more easily in a web browser, the same API docs are available online for the [Kapi object](http://jeremyckahn.github.com/kapi/kapi_doc.html) as well as the [actor object](http://jeremyckahn.github.com/kapi/actor_doc.html).